Chi4ftn/gitCommands/readme.md

 git push origin --tags					// tags must be push sepreatly

-git pull origin <branchName>			// sync down remote to local changes git reset --hard <id>					// go back in time to target commit git diff								// show diff between commits
+git pull origin <branchName>			// sync down remote to local changes git reset --hard HEAD~1         // go back to the last commit (keeps going back so if you do it multiple times it will keep going further back) git reset --hard <id>					// go back in time to target commit git diff								// show diff between commits
 ```